Foundation in Primary Care Pain Management (Standalone 20 credit module)

 English language requirements

-Applicants who's first language is not English must satisfy the Cardiff University General Entrance Requirements* including the English Language requirements.
+Applicants whose first language is not English must satisfy the Cardiff University General Entrance Requirements* including the English Language requirements.
 Please see our English language requirments webpages for further information:

 *Applicants who do not meet the English language qualification criteria should contact the course team to discuss whether alternative evidence of English language competence may be sufficient (e.g. evidence of successful completion of a first or subsequent degree entirely in the medium of English, for a minimum of one year).